Josphat0707/phase-2-individual-project/README.md

 Click on the submitted link, fork te project into your computer, open the project in your vs code and in the app.js file, run the command npm start.

 ### Project Setup
-The project fetches data from a public API, and displays the data once you click on the "featured cocktails" link on the browser.
-On that list when you click on a particular drink, you get;
+The project fetches data from a public API.
+Once this data is fetched from the API it is setup in the file named `cocktaildetail.js`.
+The file is exported to other files but in order for the drinks to be displayed, i have used routers. that is `Home`, `Featured Cocktail`, `Cocktail list`.

+On the browser, they appear in form of links and they direct youu to other pages even though the project is a single page project.
+When one clicks on any of the links, data is shown in the browser right below the navigation bar.
+For example, when one click on the cocktail list link, they get the following information;

 1. The drink name
 2. The drink's category
+3. Whether the drink is alcoholic or not
-3. Instruction on how to make the drink
+4. Ingredients needed to make the drink
+5. Measurements needed for the ingredients
+6. Instructions

 ### Technologies used
 1. Javascript